Mughal Empire: Bengal Subah

+The Bengal Subah province was especially prosperous from the time of its takeover by the Mughals in 1590 until the British East India Company seized control in 1757.
+Historian C. A. Bayly wrote that it was probably the Mughal Empire's wealthiest province.
+Domestically, much of India depended on Bengali products such as rice, silks and cotton textiles.
+Overseas, Europeans depended on Bengali products such as cotton textiles, silks, and opium.
+The province was a leading producer of grains, salt, fruits, liquors and wines, precious metals and ornaments.

+After 150 years of rule by Mughal viceroys, Bengal gained de facto independence as a dominion under Murshid Quli Khan, the first Nawab of Bengal in 1717.
+The Nawabs permitted European companies to set up trading posts across the region, which regarded Bengal as the richest place for trade.

 Shipbuilding industry

 Mughal India had a large shipbuilding industry, which was also largely centred in the Bengal province.
-Economic historian Indrajit Ray estimates shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
+Economic historian Indrajit Ray estimates the shipbuilding output of Bengal during the sixteenth and seventeenth centuries at 223,250 tons annually, compared with 23,061 tons produced in nineteen colonies in North America from 1769 to 1771.
 He also assesses ship repairing as very advanced in Bengal.

-Indian shipbuilding, particularly in Bengal, was advanced compared to European shipbuilding at the time, with Indians selling ships to European firms.
-An important innovation in shipbuilding was the introduction of a flushed deck design in Bengal rice ships, resulting in hulls that were stronger and less prone to leak than the structurally weak hulls of traditional European ships built with a stepped deck design.
-The British East India Company later duplicated the flushed deck and hull designs of Bengal rice ships in the 1760s, leading to significant improvements in seaworthiness and navigation for European ships during the Industrial Revolution.